 8. Upon Controller’s request, Processor shall, no more than once per calendar year make available for Controller’s review copies of certifications or reports demonstrating Processor’s compliance with prevailing data security standards applicable to the processing of Controller’s personal data.
 To the extent required by Data Protection Laws and if Controller requires information in addition to such reports, Processor shall make available to Controller on request all information reasonably necessary to demonstrate compliance with this DPA and allow for and contribute to audits, including inspections by Controller or an auditor mandated by Controller, not being competitors of Processor (“Mandated Auditor”) of any premises where the processing of Customer’s personal data takes place in order to assess compliance with this DPA (a “Customer Audit”).
 Processor shall provide reasonable cooperation to Controller with respect to a Customer Audit.
 Controller agrees that: (a) a Customer Audit may only occur during normal business hours, and where possible only after reasonable notice to Processor (not less than 20 days’ advance written notice); (b) a Customer Audit will be conducted in a manner that does not have any adverse impact on Processor’s normal business operations; (c) Controller and any Mandated Auditor will comply with Processor’s standard safety, confidentiality, and security procedures in conducting any Customer Audit; (d) any records, data, or information accessed by Controller or any Mandated Auditor in the performance of any Customer Audit will be deemed to be the Confidential Information of Processor; and (e) a Customer Audit shall be at the Customer’s sole cost and expense.
 If the controls or measures to be assessed in a request for a Customer Audit are addressed in a Company Audit, Controller agrees to accept such Company Audit in lieu of requesting a Customer Audit.

 9. Processor will assist Controller, to the extent reasonably possible, to comply with applicable law in a reasonable time.
-Without limiting the generality of the foregoing, Processor will assist Controller with any data protection impact assessment and consultation procedures, if any that relate to the Services provided by Processor to Controller and the personal data that Processor handles for Controller.
+Without limiting the generality of the foregoing, Processor will assist Controller, at the Controller’s cost, in responding to any request from a data subject and in ensuring compliance with its obligations under Data Protections Laws with respect to security, breach notifications, impact assessments and consultations with supervisory authorities or regulators, if any that relate to the Services provided by Processor to Controller and the personal data that Processor handles for Controller.

 a. about any legally binding request for disclosure of personal data by a law enforcement authority, unless otherwise prohibited, such as a prohibition under criminal law to preserve the confidentiality of a law enforcement investigation; and